- Treatment for erectile dysfunction with Spedra®

 When should Spedra® not be used?

-- use nitric oxide donors (such as amyl nitrite, "poppers")
+- Take nitrate medicines for chest pain (angina), or use nitric oxide donors such as amyl nitrite ("poppers").

-- have had a recent heart attack or stroke
+- Have recently had a heart attack or stroke.

-Spedra® is not suitable for women or for men under 18 years of age.
+Spedra® is not suitable for women or men under 18.

 Warnings and precautions

-Speak to a clinician before using Spedra® if you:
+Speak to a UK-registered prescriber before using Spedra® if you:

-- have anatomical deformation of the penis or Peyronie's disease
+- Have an anatomical deformation of the penis or Peyronie's disease.

-Spedra® should not be used together with other treatments for erectile dysfunction unless specifically advised by a clinician.
+Spedra® should not be used alongside other treatments for erectile dysfunction unless specifically advised by a UK-registered prescriber.

 Interactions with other medicines, food and drink